Jullcifer/Jullcifer.github.io/README.md

----
-title: "How changes in seasonality affect the dynamics of rodent-mustelid system?"
+# How changes in seasonality affect the dynamics of rodent-mustelid system?
-author: |
-  | Julia Mikhailova$^a$, Nigel Yoccoz$^a$, Martin Rypdal$^b$, Nikolas Aksamit$^b$
-  | $^a$ Department of Arctic and Marine Biology, $^b$ Department of Mathematics and Statistics, The Arctic University of Norway, Tromso, Norway
-Email: <julia.mikhailova@uit.no>
-output: html_document
-bibliography: bibliography.bib
-csl: "apa-numeric-superscript-brackets.csl"
-nocite: |
-  @Rinaldi1993, @wavelet
----
+Julia Mikhailova

 ## Background